 Unit testing involves testing the smallest testable portion of software which can be compiled, linked, loaded and tested individually.
 This test is performed by developers to ensure that each part of the software performs as intended.

 Integration testing involves testing the flow of data from one component of the system to another.
 This test checks if various modules of the software perform as intended when tested as a group.
 This test level also validates if the software is ready for system testing.

 This testing level involves testing the entire system to see if it behaves as intended and meets the requirement specification.

-Acceptance testing involves testing the software against delivery specification of the system to ensure that everything works as intended for the end user.
+Acceptance testing involves testing the software against the delivery specification of the system to ensure that everything works as intended for the end-user.